Kaliningrad question: Official positions

 Although negotiations in 2001 were instigated around a possible Russian trade deal with the EU, that would have put the exclave within Germany's economic sphere of influence, the current German government has indicated no interest in recovering Kaliningrad Oblast.
 The governments of Poland and Lithuania similarly recognize Kaliningrad as part of Russia, as does the European Union.
 Germany formally waived all territorial claims to the former East Prussia as part of the Two Plus Four Agreement that led to German reunification.
 In July 2005, the German Chancellor Gerhard Schröder declared that "in its heart [the city] will always be called Königsberg", but stated that Germany did not have any territorial claim to it.
 According to Ulrich Speck, the prospect of returning Kaliningrad to Germany lacks support in Germany, even among fringe nationalist groups.
 In 2004, the German politician Jürgen Klimke asked the German federal government about its view on the establishment of a Lithuanian-Russian-Polish euroregion, to be named "Prussia".
 The initiator denied any revanchist connotations to the proposal.

-After the collapse of the Soviet Union, Russia's claim to Kaliningrad was not contested by any government, though some groups in Lithuania called for the annexation of the province, or parts of it.
+After the collapse of the Soviet Union, Russia's claim to Kaliningrad was not contested by any government, however some groups in Lithuania called for the annexation of the province, or parts of it.

-Poland has made no claim to Kaliningrad, and is seen as being unlikely to do so, as it was a net beneficiary of the Potsdam Agreement, which also decided the status of Kaliningrad.
+Poland has made no claim to Kaliningrad, and is seen as being unlikely to do so, as it was a beneficiary of the Potsdam Agreement, which also decided the status of Kaliningrad.

-In Belarus

-In 2019 Alexander Lukashenko suggested that the Kaliningrad Oblast could become Belarusian in the future and compared it with the 2014 Russian annexation of Crimea.